ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 password : your_provided_password
 ```

-The terraform is on the manager's vm (distinct from the VM on which the PowerVC runs).
+The terraform runs on the manager's vm (distinct from the VM on which the PowerVC runs).
 It takes the var.tfvars file in input and will generate a tfstate file.

 The ansible playbooks (1) and (2) will be on the bastion once it is deployed.
 They will run to automatically create the cluster as stated in the tfstate file.